dmbarbour/wikilon/docs/ABCRT.md

 ## Memory Management

-Awelon Bytecode does 'manual' memory management by default (via the explicit drop operator `%`).
-This doesn't have the normal problems of manual memory management because there is no possibility for dangling references (no aliasing), and any 'leak' will at least be obvious in the program environment.
+Awelon Bytecode has manual memory management via explicit copy and drop operations (`^` and `%`).
+The normal problems of manual memory management are mitigated: leaks are less likely because they're visible in the program environment and type system, and dangling references aren't possible because there is no mutable state.

-Thus, I have no fundamental need for garbage collection.
+To get started quickly (spike solution, etc.), I should probably just leverage normal manual memory management techniques - a free list, etc..

-Nonetheless, I believe that I would benefit from bump-pointer per-thread allocations and compacting collections.
-This theoretically should help avoid synchronization, reduce fragmentation, improve memory locality, favor large batch allocations, and generally enhance performance.
+But long term, I believe that I would benefit from bump-pointer per-thread allocations and compacting collections.
+This theoretically should avoid synchronization, reduce fragmentation, improve memory locality, and generally enhance performance.
+When moving large amounts of memory from the nursery into the main allocation space, I'd also avoid lots of fine-grained allocations.

+How this works: a computation allocates from a nursery, then when full it moves living content to another nursery.

 I would like to try, for example, a 1MB nursery per thread.
 We can use a semi-space GC method within the nursery, such that we're only using 512kB.
 This 512kB could further be divided into an allocation space (128kB) and a survivor space (384kB), where our survivors have survived at least *two* allocation-space collections.
 For the allocation space, we'll track the watermark from the prior copy, and only content from below this watermark that survives the next pass may be moved to the survivor space.
 The survivor space may then use a similar technique for deciding what may move to the main heap.